askming/study_notes/README.md

 # Study notes
-A collection of personal study notes, ranging from statistics/biostatistics, data science to machine learning, etc.
+A collection of study notes by scientific area, ranging from statistics/biostatistics, data science to machine learning, math, etc.

-Let's "good good study, day day up"!